Samuel Tenka

 To all cases of admiralty and maritime jurisdiction.

-ORIGINAL JURISDICTION --- In all cases in which a State shall be party, and in all cases affecting ambassadors and other public ministers and consuls, the Supreme Court shall have original jurisdiction.
-In all other cases mentioned, the Supreme Court shall take appeals from the Courts of Appeals, which shall take appeals from the further inferior Courts; such appellate jurisdiction shall pertain both to law and to fact.
-But Congress may by Law extend the original jurisdiction of the Supreme Court, or make exceptions and regulations to the hierarchy of appeals.
+APPEAL STRUCTURE --- In all cases in which a State shall be party, and in all cases affecting ambassadors and other public ministers and consuls, the Supreme Court shall have original jurisdiction.
+In all other cases mentioned, the Supreme Court shall take appeals from the Courts of Appeals, which shall take appeals from the further inferior Courts, and such appellate jurisdiction shall pertain both to law and to fact.
+But on petition by the Chief Justice the Congress may by law extend or restrict the original jurisdiction of the Supreme Court, or make exceptions and regulations to the hierarchy of appeals.
 TODO

 Article 4